BladeZhenLei/Conjectures-Problems/README.md

 <br/>
 For $n=4$, we have $p_4$ divides $21219553216129$.
 <br/>
-(Note: though the question itself was posted by me, this result was obtained on 2/24/2022 through months of paid cloud computating which should be credited to the original author, see
+(Note: this result was first obtained on 2/24/2022 through months of paid cloud computating which should be credited to the original author, see
 <a href="https://www.zhihu.com/question/512482114/answer/2319816820?utm_id=0"> Original Answer (in Chinese) </a>.
 <br/>
 For $n\geq{4}$, we have $p_5$ divides $34276387$, and in general, $p_6$ or greater divides $4423$.